-Section 61 of the Act bars ordinary civil courts from jurisdiction over matters which the adjudicating officers have been empowered to decide under this Act.
+Section 61 of the Act bars ordinary civil courts from jurisdiction over matters which the Adjudicating Officers have been empowered to decided under this Act.

-When must a complaint be filed?
+5.1.2 When must a complaint be filed?

-The Limitation Act provides that a suit must be filed within three years from when the right to sue accrues [59].
+The Limitation Act provides that a suit must be filed within three years from when the right to sue accrues.59

-What is the procedure?
+5.1.3 What is the procedure?

-Section 46 and the rules framed under that section provide elaborate guidelines on the procedure that is to be followed by the adjudicating officer.
+Section 46 and Rules framed under that section provide elaborate guidelines on the procedure that is to be followed by the Adjudicating officer.
 Thus, the adjudicating officer is required to give the accused person "a reasonable opportunity for making representation in the matter".
 Thereafter, if , on an inquiry, "he is satisfied that the person has committed the contravention, he may impose such penalty or award such compensation as he thinks fit in accordance with the provisions of that section."

-In order to carry out their duties adjudicating officer have been invested with the powers of a civil court which are conferred on the cyber appellate tribunal [60].
+In order to carry out their duties adjudicating officer have been invested with the powers of a civil court which are conferred on the Cyber Appellate Tribunal60.
 Additionally, they have the power to punish for their contempt under the Code of Criminal Procedure.